f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 `com.example`.
 Please use a unique id for you app, corresponding to your domain name.
 Fork `fdroiddata`, clone the repo and create a new branch from master, e.g., `com.example`.
 There are more details in <https://gitlab.com/fdroid/fdroiddata/-/blob/master/CONTRIBUTING.md>.
-It's also recommanded to [have fdroidserver installed](../Installing_the_Server_and_Repo_Tools) when you write the metadata.
+It's also recommended to [have fdroidserver installed](../Installing_the_Server_and_Repo_Tools) when you write the metadata.
 It can help you format and lint the metadata.
 Create the metadata file at `metadata/com.example.yml`.
 Open